 Long-form content also covers a topic in-depth, engages users, and provides value.
 It should also educate and inform those looking for answers to questions or want to learn more about a topic.

-Conversely, short-form content or thin content has fewer than 1,000 words.
-Thin content often lacks depth, expertise, and engagement.
+Conversely, short-form content or thin content has fewer than 500 words.
+Thin content often lacks topical depth, expertise, and engagement.

-Writing long-form content has several SEO benefits.
-For example, long-form content optimization:
+Writing in-depth content has several SEO benefits.
+For example, quality content:

 Readability is another factor often overlooked in a content optimization strategy.
 You can make your writing more clear and understandable by checking it for readability.